BarryMode/Profile/hosts/README.md

 # Unified hosts

-This repository consolidates several reputable `hosts` files, and merges them into one file with duplicates removed.
+Consolidates several reputable `hosts` files, and merges them into one file with duplicates removed.
 By default, all generated `hosts` files have base extensions that block adware and malware.

 ## Extensions